Pruthvi-Sanghavi/sorting_algorithm_visualizer/README.md

 npm start
 ```
 ### TODO
-1. [ ] Port the sorting algorithms to the react app
+1. [x] Port the sorting algorithms to the react app
+2. [x] Animate sorting
-2. [ ] Animate sorting
+3. [ ] Add more sorting algorithms
-3. [ ] Add unit testing and CI
+4. [ ] Add unit testing and CI
 #### Credits
 This project is inspired by Clément Mihailescu's Algorithm Visualizer project.\
 Link to the Youtube video: [link](https://youtu.be/pFXYym4Wbkc)